 What changes with WordPress 6.0?

-As we know from the previous updates, the team behind WordPress is also trying to push full site editing in Gutenberg with version 6.0.
+As we know from the previous updates, the team behind WordPress is also trying to push full site editing in WordPress Gutenberg with version 6.0.
 In concrete terms, this means that users should be able to create and edit not only individual pages or articles with blocks, but the entire site.

 This includes, for example, the main navigation, the sidebar, the footer and other widget areas.
 Let's take a closer look at how this process continues with WordPress 6:

 In WordPress 6.0, we see more and more intensified efforts by WordPress to enable users and theme-developers to work together more easily.
-Specifically, with WordPress 6.0 it is possible developers to create several different design presets.
+Specifically, with WordPress 6.0 it is possible for developers to create several different design presets.
 Via the "Styles" button, users can then view and select all presets with a single click.

 This means that they do not have to design changes to the site completely themselves, but can also rely on the design expertise of the theme providers and then make their own adjustments based on their suggestions.